 I think it's important to consider my 'post degree' career, which of these engines is going to be more useful in getting me a job?
 From that perspective Unreal seems more logically, lots of the game developers are using the Unreal Engine to develop their games these days so it would be a useful skill to add to my CV.
 On the other hand Unity seems more 'indie' friendly and apparently offers alot more flexibility and creativity than Unreal.

+Developers still don’t appreciate the unique storytelling tools that this medium has and continuously ‘borrows’ from filmmaking (very often doing a poor job at that).
+Millions and millions of dollars pour into AAA titles, so why are so many games failing in this subject?
 It’s been really inspiring to see indie developers getting stuff right that big developers aren't.
 In a Semester One blog I mentioned what a great job Limbo (PlayDead Studio) did at creating such a strong moody atmosphere.
 Likewise, Amnesia (Frictional Games), is one of few genuinely terrifying games on the market.
 Amnesia has probably done more to evolve the horror-survival genre than any other big AAA game has done since Silent Hill 2.
 On top of that the innovation in the indie markets even the itunes charts is significantly more impressive than most best selling console games.

 So whether to focus on a engine that the big developers use...or the small ones.
 I think the next step to take is to try both and see which I get along with best.